MoAKgit/Generating-text-using-a-self-attention-model/README.md

-# Generating text using a self-attention model.
+# Text generating using a self-attention model.

 This is a Pytorch implementation of the text generating using the self-attention model.
 I trained the  model on GPU Geforce 3090.